jigx-com/jigx-docs-examples/docs/Widgets/list.md

 :::

 :::VerticalSplitItem
 This example is for list items that have a left and right element and shows a start-and-end.
 An example of this is flight schedules, however, this can be used for many different use cases as you can choose a different icon.
-Here a slightly different setup is used to that in the actual list to show you the widget configuration.&#x20;
+Here a slightly different setup is used to that in the actual list to show you the widget configuration.

-**Examples:
+**Examples**:
-**See the complete example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/list/static-data/widget-list-stage-sd.jigx" target="_blank">GitHub</a>.
+See the complete example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/list/static-data/widget-list-stage-sd.jigx).
-See the complete example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/list/dynamic-data/widget-list-stage-dd.jigx" target="_blank">GitHub</a>.&#x20;
+See the complete example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/list/dynamic-data/widget-list-stage-dd.jigx).

-**Datasources:
+**Datasources**:
-**See the complete datasource for static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/expanders%20and%20stages/flight-schedule-static.jigx" target="_blank">GitHub</a>.&#x20;
+See the complete datasource for static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/expanders%20and%20stages/flight-schedule-static.jigx).
-See the complete datasource for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/expanders%20and%20stages/flight-schedule-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the complete datasource for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/expanders%20and%20stages/flight-schedule-dynamic.jigx).
 :::
 ::::